-NOW, THEREFORE, BET IT RESOLVED BY THE CITY COUNCIL OF THE CITY OF DORAL, FLORIDA SITTING AS THE LOCAL PLANNING AGENCY THAT:
+NOW THEREFORE BE IT ORDAINED BY THE CITY COUNCIL OF THE CITY OF DORAL, FLORIDA:

 Section 1.
 Recitals.
-The foregoing recitals are confirmed, adopted, and incorporated herein and made a part hereof by this reference.
+The foregoing recitals are true and correct and incorporated herein by this reference.

 Section 2.
 Adoption.
-The proposed text amendments to the goals, objectives, and policies (GOPs) in the City of Doral Comprehensive Plan Update, attached hereto as Exhibit "A" and "B" incorporated herein transmitted to the local governing body (City Council) without a recommendation consistent with Section 163.3174(4)(c) of the Florida Statutes and Section 2-164 of the City of Doral Land Development Code.
+The proposed text amendments to the goals, objectives, and policies (GOPs) in the City of Doral's Comprehensive Plan Update, attached hereto as Exhibit "A" and Exhibit "B" and incorporated herein are hereby adopted by the Mayor and the City Council.